ImmanuelEgboche/Big-O-Energy/BigOEnergy/llm/proofOfConcept/README.md

 apple gpus have limied VRAM compared to dedicated GPUS so flaot16 helps fit into larger models memeory

+return Variable._execution_engine.run_backward(  # Calls into the C++ engine to run the backward pass
+RuntimeError: MPS backend out of memory (MPS allocated: 16.06 GB, other allocations: 1.32 GB, max allowed: 18.13 GB).
+Tried to allocate 785.27 MB on private pool.
+Use PYTORCH_MPS_HIGH_WATERMARK_RATIO=0.0 to disable upper limit for memory allocations (may cause system failure).

 Memory Overflow Issue Summary
 Problem: